Skip to main content

 Drill-inAd group → keyword → search termAsset group → placement → search-intent category

-RecommendationsAd group restructuring, negative keywords, search-term mining, ad copy fixesAsset group composition, asset-coverage / ad-strength fixes, placement themes, search-intent category gaps
+RecommendationsAd-group restructuring, negative keywords, search-term mining, ad-copy fixesAsset-group composition, asset-coverage / ad-strength fixes, placement themes, search-intent-category gaps

-When you'd want each
+When you'd want Search versus Performance Max

 • Use Search when intent is clear.
 People are typing exactly what your product does, and you want full control over which queries trigger your ads.
 Most B2B SaaS demand-capture campaigns are Search.